ikuhamada/state-doc/Examples/index.rst

 .. code:: bash

   $ ln -s ${HOME}/STATE/gncpp/pot_Si.pbe1

+Choose appropriate paths for the STATE executable and pseudopotential files depending on your environment.

 Here we are going to use the input file ``nfinp_scf``.
 Let us have a look at it by typing ``cat nfinp_scf``::